 IT rules: Centre withdraws draft proposal to set up a new grievance panel, say reports

-Apar Gupta, executive director of the Internet Freedom Foundation, said the amendment will increase government control over social media platforms in India.
+The amendment will increase government control over social media platforms in India, said Apar Gupta, executive director of the Internet Freedom Foundation.

 The Centre on Thursday withdrew a notification proposing amendments to the new Information Technology rules introduced last year, Medianama reported.